nachoal/nachoal/README.md

 ---

-I'm a Fullstack Developer currently working on a Rails GraphQL API communicating with a React Frontend at [higo.io](http://higo.io/), Teaching Fullstack Development at [Le Wagon](https://github.com/lewagon/) and launching side projects at [Codia](https://www.codia.co)
+I'm a Software Engineer currently working on a Rails GraphQL API communicating with a React Frontend at [higo.io](http://higo.io/), Teaching Fullstack Development at [Le Wagon](https://github.com/lewagon/) and launching side projects at [Codia](https://www.codia.co)

 - 🔭 I’m currently writing a book on getting a job as a bootcamp graduate
 - 🌱 I’m currently learning Kubernetes